 (DAYS LINE-UP: MORASS OF MOLASSES, LIONIZE, TUSKAR & DOPELORD)

-The Dev is one of Camdens favourite rock n’ roll bars and is the much-loved host to the thriving underground music scene.
-With DJ’s and artists taking the stage every week for free or a tiny entrance fee, you’re guaranteed an awesome night out, marking The Dev as the drinking hole of choice for many of Camdens vast array of sub-cultures where of course any metal head will feel right at home.
-For the past two years Fridays stage at the Dev has hosted some of the best in underground talent, courtesy of Nightshift Promotions, and this years line-up was equally as impressive.
+The Dev is one of Camden’s favorite rock n’ roll bars and is the much-loved host to the thriving underground music scene.
+With DJ’s and artists taking the stage every week for free or a tiny entrance fee, you’re guaranteed an awesome night out, marking The Dev as the drinking hole of choice for many of Camdens vast array of sub-cultures where of course any metalhead will feel right at home.
+Perhaps some aspiring DJs should consider taking the stage to display their skills.
+This would be a great place to start getting your name out there.
+Those who dream of playing a bar like this could always consider taking out some dj finance to help them purchase some DJ equipment.
+That way, aspiring DJs can start playing these bigger venues.
+For the past two years, Fridays stage at the Dev has hosted some of the best in underground talent, courtesy of Nightshift Promotions, and this year’s line-up was equally as impressive.

 Starting the day’s offerings of the best that the stoner and doom scenes have to offer was Morass Of Molasses, a familiar name on the UK scene having played at countless shows up and down the country.
 The Reading 3-piece have been promoting last years release ‘These Paths We Tread’ that has recently celebrated it’s first years anniversary and is arguably their best to-date!
 Describing themselves as “like a thick stew, rich with blues, heavy on entry and mellow in aftertaste”, their chunky riffs that are equally rich with bluesy-rock infusions, it’s no surprise at all that The Dev was fully packed out!
 This was a familiar sight across the whole day where the Dev was rammed with punters squeezing for a place inside, with many crowding around the venue outside and a huge line forming down the road for most of the acts!